Circulating and aerating water in stormwater ponds provides two critical benefits

 All living organisms consume oxygen to live, including aquatic species.
 As aquatic organisms grow and multiply, their demand for oxygen from the water increases.
 Stormwater ponds are often extremely productive systems because they receive large loads of nutrients from lawn fertilizers, people feeding fish, turtles, and ducks, and pet waste in the community.
 These nutrients encourage microbes, invertebrates, and fish to grow and multiply, increasing the demand for oxygen.
 Under normal conditions plenty of oxygen is supplied by diffusion from the atmosphere and by photosynthesis of phytoplankton to cover the demand; however, when nutrients become excessive or when ponds stratify, the supply of oxygen may not compensate for the demand.
 When the supply cannot keep up with demand, then oxygen becomes depleted, leading to stagnancy and fish kills.

-The primary source of oxygen in ponds is the atmosphere.
+The primary source of oxygen in ponds is the atmosphere, the air above the pond.
 Oxygen diffuses into the water from the air.
 As long as the water can be exposed to the air, then an ample supply of oxygen can enter the pond.
 One of the leading obstacles for the diffusion of oxygen into the water is stratification of the water column.
 Stratification occurs when the sun heats the surface water while deeper water remains cool.
 The warm and cool layers do not mix.
-This disrupts the circulation of oxygenated water from the surface to the bottom.
+This disrupts the circulation of oxygenated water from the surface of the pond to the bottom.
 While the warm surface water receives oxygen from the atmosphere as well as from photosynthesis of phytoplankton, the cooler bottom layer becomes depleted of oxygen.
 As the summer progresses, oxygen levels drop severely in the bottom layer.
 Stratification can be a significant threat to fish health in small ponds because it increases the potential for a "turnover."

 What causes a turnover?

 Turnovers occur naturally in the fall.
 The incremental drop in air temperature slowly decreases the surface water temperature, and the layers in the pond mix gradually.
 This gradual mixing rarely causes a fish kill.
-On the other hand, rapid turnover can cause a fish kill.
-Rapid turnovers can occur anytime during the warmer months of the year when ponds are stratified and they most often coincide with storm events or windy days.
-A cold rain or the blowing winds of a storm front can cause rapid mixing and result in a fish kill if the pond is stratified.
+On the other hand, rapid turnover can cause a fish kill by quickly diluting the oxygen in the pond.
+Rapid turnovers can occur anytime during the warmer months of the year when ponds are stratified, and they most often coincide with storm events or windy days.
+A cold rain or the blowing winds of a storm front can cause rapid mixing and result in a fish kill.

 How do I prevent a turnover?